Rejecting Indian Terrorism Charges, Pakistan Draws UNs Attention To Indian Militarys Targeting Of Civilians - UrduPoint

 Rejecting Indian Terrorism Charges, Pakistan Draws UN's Attention To Indian Military's Targeting Of Civilians

-UNITED NATIONS, (APP - UrduPoint / Pakistan Point News - 24th May, 2025) Delegates of India and Pakistan engaged in a sharp verbal duel at the UN on Friday, after Pakistani Ambassador Asim Iftikhar Ahmad denounced the Indian military for targeting civilian areas, including homes and mosques, during its recent aggression against Pakistan.
+UNITED NATIONS, (APP - UrduPoint / Pakistan Point News - 24th May, 2025) Delegates of India and Pakistan engaged in a sharp verbal duel at the United Nations, after Pakistani Ambassador Asim Iftikhar Ahmad denounced the Indian military for targeting civilian areas, including homes and mosques, during its recent aggression against Pakistan.

-The exchange took place at the UN Security Council during its debate on the Protection of Civilians in Armed Conflict.
+The exchange took place at the UN Security Council during its debate on the Protection of Civilians in Armed Conflict on Friday.

 Indian Ambassador Parvathaneni Harish reacted to his Pakistani counterpart's tough statement, and while repeating New Delhi's usual allegations said Pakistan has no justification to talk about civilians when it is using terrorism as a policy.